AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 ### Front End vs Back End in More Detail:

-Sometimes it can be difficult to tell how the front end really differentiates from the back-end.
-Let's go into further detail to illustrate the difference between the two.
+Sometimes it can be challenging to describe how the front-end really differentiates from the back-end.
+Let's further illustrate the difference between the two.

 - Front end: everything the user can see and interact with on a site.
 - Back end:  involves the database (like a virtual spreadsheet that stores data), the server (machine/computer that hosts web files), and application logic that the user does not see (such as validation of username and password entered).

-We'll mostly be focusing on JavaScript as a front end language in this lesson.
-So let's break down the THREE front end languages are HTML, CSS, and JavaScript.
+Let's break down the THREE front end languages that we'll be using in class here today:

 - HTML = noun (responsible for the 'things' on the page, e.g image vs paragraph)
 - CSS = adjective (responsible for styles like color or font family)